Did we say, best wooden headphones? Yes, you heard it right!

 House of Marley doesn’t just ensure superiority and durability in its products, but it also adds the cherry on the cake by committing to charitable causes.
 So, if you decide to buy from them, you’ll support a brand that works to enhance global re-forestry in the world.
 A win-win, right?

 Following the same course, the House of Marley has made sure that its Bluetooth headphones are eco-friendly.
 For this reason, on-ear headphones are made of aluminum.

 The sound quality is also commendable, as its 40 mm drivers offer maximum bass.
 Moreover, the headphones can work 10-12 hours with a single charge and come with a remote that allows you to play, pause, or skip tracks.

 Were you looking for the best wood headphones out there?
 Here is a perfect option.
-Grado Reference Series RS1e is the audiophile headphones with good-quality mids, bass, and highs.
+Grado Reference Series RS1e is an audiophile headphone with good-quality mids, bass, and highs.
 What they excel at is giving you a private music listening experience.

 These headphones are handcrafted from mahogany tone-woods, enhancing the sound quality remarkably.
 The wood color and texture also gives the headphones a cool antique look.

 Apart from that, the leather-made headband provides excellent comfort.
 With a frequency response of 5 Hz to 35 kHz and a low impedance of 32 Ohms, these headphones are designed to deliver premium quality music that resonates comfortably in your ears.

 With all these promising features, these headphones come at a whopping price.
 If your pockets can bear the weight, you’ll hopefully find the value you’re looking for.

 This brings us to the end of our list of the best wooden headphones.
 We have reviewed headphones of varying prices, so you can pick something that falls under your budget.

 Tech-essentials such as headphones will only gain more place in your life, primarily if you work online.
 Thus, it is only wise to make the right decision at the right time.